 Clinical Services

-The renal services provided by the Division of Nephrology operate within a broad provincial and regional context with established clinical guidelines, provincial contracts, information systems, central administration and co-ordination for education and other projects.
+The kidney services provided by the Division of Nephrology operate within a broad provincial and regional context with established clinical guidelines, provincial contracts, information systems, central administration and co-ordination for education and other projects.
 This affords the Division an opportunity to be both a key contributor to and a beneficiary of provincial policies, projects and experience.
 British Columbia is widely recognized to be at the forefront of renal care delivery, with active programs for the early detection of renal disease in the population, multidisciplinary coordination of care, delivery of dialysis therapy in the community or at home, and novel approaches to renal transplant donation.

 Within this framework, renal care delivery is based on established principles of integrated chronic disease management through a combination of institutional, community and home-based programs.
-Three tertiary care teaching hospitals, the Vancouver General Hospital (VGH), St. Paul’s Hospital (SPH Providence Healthcare) and BC Children’s Hospital (BCCH), collaborate to provide ambulatory chronic renal disease care, in-patient management, plasma exchange (SPH), hospital dialysis and renal transplantation, and home hemodialysis and peritoneal dialysis for adult and pediatric patients with renal disease throughout the province The home hemodialysis program, headed by Dr Michael Copland, is now one of the largest of its kind in North America.
-Community hemodialysis is conducted as an integrated program with the incentre programs.
-Renal consultative services are delivered through in-patient services with outreach to other hospitals within and outside of the lower mainland, and a unique ‘telephone consultation’ is delivered by UBC Division of Nephrology members under the RACE (Rapid Access to Consultative Expertise) program to GP for outpatients.
+Three tertiary care teaching hospitals, the Vancouver General Hospital (VGH), St. Paul’s Hospital (SPH Providence Healthcare) and BC Children’s Hospital (BCCH), collaborate to provide ambulatory chronic kidney disease care, in-patient management, plasma exchange (SPH), hospital dialysis and renal transplantation, and home hemodialysis and peritoneal dialysis for adult and pediatric patients with renal disease throughout the province There are provincial committees for Home Hemodialysis, Peritoneal Dialysis, Hemodialysis, Kidney Care, Glomerulonephritis, and Polycystic Kidney Disease, all of which offer clinical care and research and CQI opportunities.
+Additional specialty services offered included Complex Maternal Care for people with CKD and Genetics.

 Service to Community